dpid/meteor-chat-room/README.md

     * Use template helpers to display a reactive list of messages.
     * Use template events to submit a new message.

+You can see a live version of the app at http://dpidchatroom.meteor.com/

 ##CoffeScript

 This demo uses [CoffeeScript](http://coffeescript.org/) as a cleaner way to write JavaScript.